 Tip #4: Retrieve documents from Gmail

 Searching Google from your desktop, you may have noticed that important documents from your email account occasionally show up at the top of a search page.
-That’s because Google can recognize official documents such as flight itineraries, hotel receipts, and utility bills.
+That’s because Google can recognise official documents such as flight itineraries, hotel receipts, and utility bills.
 Just say “Show me my flight to Phoenix” and Google Now will pull it up immediately.

 Tip #5: Basic phone commands